Find your product key for Office 2010

 If you have multiple email accounts, check the email account that you provided when you purchased Office 2010 online.

 If you can’t find the email receipt, you may be able to retrieve the information contained in the email by using the Order History link for the store you made the purchase from:

-Here's how to view your product key in Digital River:
+Here's how to view your product key if you purchased Office from Digital River: